How to Unzip Files in Linux

 sudo apt install unzip

-Install unzip on CentOS and Fedora
+Install unzip on Fedora, RHEL, and Derivatives

-sudo yum install unzip
+sudo dnf install unzip

-How to Unzip a ZIP file
+How to Unzip a ZIP File

 unzip latest.zip